Sunday, October 6, 2024

 Academic Athlete

-The Ace: Kristina was obviously a very multi-talented person, ranging from proficient to completely fluent in at least seven foreign languages in addition to her/his/their native Swedish, was reputed to have an almost savant-level memory and recall ability, and was an expert in ancient history, politics, the arts, etc.
+The Ace: Kristina was obviously a very multi-talented person, ranging from proficient to completely fluent in at least seven foreign languages in addition to her native Swedish, was reputed to have an almost savant-level memory and recall ability, and was an expert in ancient history, politics, the arts, etc.

 Action Girl

-Affection-Hating Kid: Towards her/his/their mother Maria Eleonora.
+Affection-Hating Kid: Towards her mother Maria Eleonora.

-Affectionate Nickname: As far as I have been able to discover at the time of writing, Kristina's nicknames among her/his/their family, friends and contemporaries included "Kerstin" or "Kjerstin", "Christienchen", "Stienchen", "Augusta" and "Hera".
+Affectionate Nickname: As far as I have been able to discover at the time of writing, Kristina's nicknames among her family, friends and contemporaries included "Kerstin" or "Kjerstin", "Christienchen", "Stienchen", "Augusta" and "Hera".
 And that isn't even counting Minerva of the North, after the Roman goddess of wisdom, justice, law, victory and the arts.
 She was also nicknamed the Semiramis of the North, after the legendary queen regnant of Assyria who conquered much of the Middle East and the Levant and stabilised and strengthened her empire after a brutal civil war.

 Ambiguously Gay: See the above.